stephenhandley/type-of-is/README.md

 # Rationale
 typeof is unreliable for many reason (Array as object, null as object, etc.), and constructor checking is unreliable in multi-frame dom environments.

-Avoid type comparison using strings whose string case / formatting differs from constructor / type names
+Type comparison using strings whose string case / formatting differs from constructor / type names introduces unnecessary complexity ()

-Return constructor as type so it can be used to create new objects i.e.
+Returning constructor as type allows it to be used to create new objects i.e.
 ```javascript
 var s = "s";
 var t = new Type.of(s)("t");